No booking fees on the app

 In the UK, refund and change policies for train tickets vary by type.
 Advance Tickets are generally non-refundable but may be changeable for a fee.
 Flexible tickets, like Anytime Train Tickets and Off-Peak train tickets, offer more options for refunds and changes.
 Review the specific terms and conditions of your ticket or refer to UK train ticket types for precise details.

-The Gainsborough to London route is operated by Northern.
-For any journey, the easiest way to find the operator is to search for your route on this page.
-The operator's name will appear next to each travel option in the results.
+The route from Gainsborough to London is operated by Northern.
+To find the operator for any other journey, perform a search for your route on this page; the operator's name will be listed with each travel option.

 Essential onboard rules and facilities